Rachel Marie-Crane Williams, Ph.D. (University of Iowa)

-Carolina Blatt-Gross is currently Assistant Professor of Art at Georgia Gwinnett College in Lawrenceville, Georgia.
-She earned a Bachelor of Arts degree from Juniata College in Huntingdon, PA, a Master of Arts degree in Art History from the Savannah College of Art and Design and a Ph.D. in Art Education from the University of Georgia.
+Carolina Blatt-Gross serves as Assistant Professor of Art at Georgia Gwinnett College outside of Atlanta, Georgia.
+She earned a Bachelor of Arts degree from Juniata College, a Master of Arts degree in Art History from the Savannah College of Art and Design and a Ph.D. in Art Education from the University of Georgia.
 Appearing in publications such as Studies in Art Education, The International Journal of Education and the Arts and The Journal for Learning Through the Arts, her research addresses art and cognition, social learning and an evolutionary perspective on the arts.
 Her current projects explore collaborative public artmaking and have been presented at national and international conferences such as the American Educational Research Association, National Art Education Association and the International Journal of Art and Design Education.

 Victoria Grube, Ph.D.
 (Appalachian State University)

 Ren Hullender, Ph.D.
 (Central Michigan University)

-Ren Hullender is an assistant professor of art education at Central Michigan University, having received a Ph.D. from The University of Georgia in 2010.
+Ren Hullender is an assistant professor of art education at Central Michigan University.
 Ren uses arts-based research methodologies to explore the complex metaphors by which understanding, meaning, and possibility are constructed.
 His educational research focuses on the embodied cognitive dynamics of art-making and the use of art-making and play as pedagogical strategies in diverse learning environments such as service-learning, STEM education, and selfie publication.

 Amy Pfeiler-Wunder, Ph.D.
 (Kutztown University)